 After learning of the environmental and economic benefits of going solar, you’ve decided it’s time to go green.
 As the planning begins, you start hearing about on and off-grid living, but which is the better option?
 Examining the differences between on-grid and off-grid living will help you make the best choice for your lifestyle.

 Living Off vs. On-Grid

 Going off the grid refers to living without a connection to any of the major electrical grids that power the country.
 Through a renewable resource, like solar, an off-the-grid home is responsible for creating all its own energy.
-To ensure constant power supply, most off-grid homes utilize energy storage.
+To ensure a consistent power supply, most off-grid homes utilize energy storage.
 Homes that are off the grid have no ties to utility companies, like National Grid or Eversource, and therefore have no electric bills.
 While this is an excellent option for those fed up with their big utilities, it doesn’t come without drawbacks.

 Being on the grid allows you to produce your own clean energy while remaining connected to your utility company and greater grid system.
 Should your system ever underproduce energy, you use energy from the grid so that there is zero disturbance in your energy supply.
 Unlike off-grid living, this lifestyle also provides financial incentives like net metering and warranty coverage.

 What is Net Metering?